- Audio & Video

 Plasma televisions have been around for a quite a number of years now.
 The technology continues to improve and these sets offer a number of advantages that have caused them to surge in popularity recently.
 If you are now on the hunt for the best plasma TV, then this page should help you.

-Here you can learn just a bit about what advantages plasma displays offer, get some help for choosing one if you are a beginner, and find some of the best plasma TV models as rated by consumers and expert reviewers.
+Here you can learn just a bit about what advantages plasma displays offer and get some help for choosing one if you are a beginner.

 About Plasma TV

 Plasma televisions are known for their great color, deep blacks, and high contrast.
 They offer wide viewing angles (160 degrees) and present very smooth fast motion.
 They are perfect for gaming, sports, and action scenes in movies and TV shows.